 Let’s start with your Google My Business page.
 Wait, let’s rewind.
 What is Google My Business?
 Well, Google My Business is a tool that helps you manage how your business appears in Google Search, Google Maps and Google reviews.
 It’s a free tool and is super helpful for ensuring that the correct information about your business appears in both of these pages, making it less likely that you lose a customer to your competition.

-- Go to google.com/business.
-Select that green, “MANAGE NOW” button in the top, right corner.
+o to google.com/business.
+Select the blue “MANAGE NOW” button in the top, right corner.

-Do be as specific as you can when choosing a category.
+Be as specific as you can when choosing a category.
 For example, choose, “Chinese Restaurant” over just “Restaurant.”
-You can add more categories to your primary business category as well.
-For example, if you’re a car dealership that also repairs and details cars, you’d choose “Car dealership” as your primary category and add “Auto repairs” and “Car detailing” as additional categories.
+Add more categories to your primary business category as well.
+For example, if you’re a car dealership that also repairs and details cars, choose “Car dealership” as your primary category and add “Auto repairs” and “Car detailing” as additional categories.

-Do note that you cannot create your own category (there’s a drop-down menu to select from).
+You can’t create your own category (there’s a drop-down menu to select from).
 If you don’t see the category you’re looking for, get even more general in your choice.
-And if you add or edit one of your categories, you may be asked to verify your business again.
-We’ll get more into verifying your business later on.

 Congrats!
 You have a Google My Business page.
 But you won’t be able to edit your business info in Google until you’ve verified your business.
 Verifying your business helps ensure the accuracy of your business info across Google.
 You don’t want a business that isn’t yours claiming to be you, right?
 And verified businesses are twice as likely to be trusted by consumers.